Electronic Aids for Daily Living

 These products allow you to convert your existing lamp to a touch-style lamp.
 They can only be used with lamps that have exposed metal light bulb sockets and metal on the base/stand.

-- AmerTac-150-Watt-Screw-In-Control: Touch any metal part of the lamp for full On and Off.
+- AmerTac 150W Screw-In Control: Touch any metal part of the lamp for full on and off.
 Compact size is convenient and keeps fingers away from hot bulbs.

 - Westek 150W 3-Level Touch Control Lamp Socket Dimmer: Touch any metal part of lamp for three levels of brightness.
 Eliminates need for expensive three-way bulbs.